 “The Athena Cup very affordable, as well as being comfortable and durable.
 I’ve been using it for over a year now and it still looks new.”

 “I honestly didn’t think this would work that well.
 I expected the Athena Menstrual Cup to leak like crazy but I haven’t had any problems with it.”

 Athena Menstrual Cup Pros:

-- The price is certainly right at well under $20.
+- It’s cheaper than many of the more established period cups.
 Many of the other cups like the Lunette, Moon Cup, or Diva Cup can run in the $30-40 range.

 - Athena appears to be committed to quality customer service.
 They say on their product description, “We place our whole reputation on delivering the best customer service.
 If you have any issue, we will fix it – If you don’t like our product, we will refund it – And if you get your cup and feel it is the wrong size we will replace it!
 That is our commitment to you.
 No timelines, No gimmicks – We are only happy when you are!”

 - A wide variety of Athena Cup colours

 - No real information is available on the Athena Cup and the company appears to not even have a website.
 There are very few websites that have reviewed this product apart from this one.
 It’s usually a bad sign when there is no real information about the product on the Internet.

 - They claim to be on the FDA approved list, but we couldn’t find evidence of this.

 - The sizing of the cup based on light-regular-heavy flow is very, very unusual in the menstrual cup world.
 Other cups are based on cervix height (low-high), as well as pre-vaginal birth or post-vaginal birth.
 Some cups also make a differentiation based on age, usually younger or older than 30.